Ionic Framework: Facts

 In Ionic, it may appear that the build crashes for no apparent reason.
 This happens when anything in the original folder becomes corrupted.

-Data that is sensitive should not be saved on a local storage device that can be readily exploited.
+Sensitive data should not be saved on a local storage device that can be readily exploited.
 Local storage is not accessible to the public; the hacker must have physical access to the device or attack other vulnerabilities, such as XSS.
 Authentication services may be able to assist in the resolution of these challenges.

 It is a disadvantage from the standpoint of a mobile app developer because it does not provide much convenience when working on the program.

-5. Application size
+5. Application Size

-- plugins (Cordova, Capacitor, Native Ionic plugins)
+Plugins (Cordova, Capacitor, Native Ionic plugins)

-Comparatively to other native app development methods, Ionic provides a powerful platform for building online and modern mobile applications.
+Compared to other native app development methods, Ionic provides a powerful platform for building online and modern mobile applications.